jepegit/cellpy/docs/getting_started/checkup.md

-# Check your cellpy installation and useful commands
+# Checkup & useful commands

 The easiest way to check if `cellpy` has been installed, is to issue the command for printing the version number to the screen